Espadaaah/Obsidian/002 - School/001 - Network/001.1 - Abrangência das redes/Abrangência das redes.md

 ### Advantages of PAN
- -PAN is relatively flexible and provides high efficiency for short network ranges.
+- PAN is relatively flexible and provides high efficiency for short network ranges.
 - It needs easy setup and relatively low cost.
 - It does not require frequent installations and maintenance
 - It is easy and portable.